orb-community/orb-website/docs/documentation/advanced_policies.md

 **device_map**

 This configuration allows the user to assign a custom name to devices and/or interfaces.
-You can also set only the device or only the interface, as long as the pair [custom_name, default_identifier] is passed.
+You can also set only the device, as long as the pair [custom_name, default_identifier] is passed.

 The `device_map` filter usage syntax is:<br>